Pahheb/chinese-bluetooth-lady/README.md

 ```

 ### Option 2: rc.local
-You must append the following line in rc.local, which already runs at every bootup by editing:
+You must append the following line to rc.local, which already runs at every bootup by editing:
 ```
 /etc/rc.d/rc.local
 ```